 1. Barclaycard Arrival Plus® World Elite Mastercard®.This card offers double miles on all purchases, and you can redeem your miles for one cent each towards for any travel expense.
 You just book the travel you want, any way you want, and then redeem your miles for statement credits.
 You also get 5% of your miles back each time you redeem them.
 New cardholders can earn 70,000 bonus miles after spending $5,000 within 90 days of account opening.
 The annual fee is $89, but is waived the first year.

 2. Capital One® Venture® Rewards Credit Card.
 Here’s another card that gives you double miles on all purchases, with miles that are worth one cent each as statement credits towards any travel purchase.
-New cardholders earn a one-time bonus of 50,000 miles after spending $3,000 on their card within three months of account opening.
-There’s a $95 annual fee for this card that’s waived the first year.
+New cardholders earn a one-time bonus of 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+There’s a $95 annual fee for this card.